intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The meeting part of the workshop was divided into four sessions:

-* The first session was about the big picture and how the Internet influences the rest of the society (see {{session1}}).
+* The first session was about the big picture and relationships between different aspects of sustainability (see {{session1}}).
 * The second session focused on what we know and do not know, and how we can measure environmental impacts (see {{session2}}).
 * The third session was about potential improvements (see {{session3}}).
 * The final fourth session was about conclusions and next steps (see {{session4}}).

 ## The Big Picture {#session1}

-The first session was about the big picture and how the Internet influences the rest of the society.
+This session was about the big picture and how the Internet influences the rest of the society.
 We also spoke about the goals of the workshop.